ahuggel/SwissRailwayClock/docs/README.md

 - The program compiles without warnings with the compiler type checking level set to "Strict";
 - All modern Garmin watches should be able to run this watchface (```minApiLevel``` is set to 3.2.0, mostly to keep the code simple).
 It fails miserably in the always-on mode of watches with an AMOLED display though.

-This program is the result of my recent journey to learn basic Monkey C and the Garmin SDK.
+This program is the result of my recent journey to learn basic Monkey C and the Garmin Connect IQ ecosystem.
 I tried to keep the source code simple and straightforward, with a generous amount of comments, and implement an easy to understand yet robust logic.
 I am making it available for others to hopefully be able to learn the necessary concepts more quickly than I did, and to perhaps get some feedback on what could be done better and how.

 ## Credits